Florida bill would allow guns with no permit in natural disasters

 "By passing this bill, you will ensure that no Floridian, in lawful possession of a firearm, must leave it behind."

-The House voted 80-36 to send the bill (HB 209) to the state Senate, where a companion bill is ready for a floor vote that would put the measure on Governor Rick Scott's desk later this month.
+The House voted 80-36 to move the bill (HB 209) to the state Senate, where a companion bill is ready for a floor vote that would send the measure to Governor Rick Scott later this month.

 The Republican-run legislature has been undeterred by nationwide controversy over Florida's gun laws.
 The House defeated an effort to repeal the state's "stand your ground" self-defense law in committee prior to the session, and last week sent the governor a bill that would allow citizens to brandish weapons or fire "warning shots" to fend off an attack.